Protein conformational landscapes

 Hohlbein, J., Aigrain, L., Craggs, T. et al. Conformational landscapes of DNA polymerase I and mutator derivatives establish fidelity checkpoints for nucleotide insertion.
 Nat Commun 4, 2131 (2013). https://doi.org/10.1038/ncomms3131

-Want to try the EI-FLEX for yourself?
+Try the EI-FLEX for yourself!

 Get in touch